 - What is a citizens’ assembly?

-Citizens’ assemblies are often used to address issues that are deemed too controversial and difficult for politicians to deal with successfully by themselves.
-In recent years, Ireland’s Citizens’ Assembly has broken the deadlock on two controversial issues: legalising same-sex marriage and the repeal of the ban on abortion.
-The recommendations of the citizens’ assembly informed public debate and emboldened politicians to advocate for change regarding these issues.
-The recommendations of their citizens’ assembly on Making Ireland a Leader in Tackling Climate Change is currently being incorporated into the Government’s action plan.
+Citizens’ Assemblies are used to address important issues that electoral politics can’t fix on its own.
+In recent years, Ireland’s Citizens’ Assembly broke the deadlock on two controversial issues: same-sex marriage and abortion.
+The recommendations of the Citizens’ Assembly informed public debate and provided politicians cover to make the necessary changes.
+A subsequent Citizens’ Assembly on Climate Change produced a series of recommendations that were incorporated into the Irish government’s action plan.

 - Why is Extinction Rebellion demanding a citizens’ assembly on climate and ecological justice?

 This is an emergency.
 The challenges are big, wide-ranging and complex.
 And solutions are needed urgently.